Keywords

 • Reasons for Inclusion: The goal is to control for variables that could distort the true relationship between the risk factors and the outcomes being analyzed.
 By adjusting for these confounders, the analysis aims to isolate the effect of the specific risk factors on the outcomes more accurately.

-This retrospective case-control study aimed to identify the prevalence and risk factors for preterm labor by examining the case records of women who delivered in tertiary care hospitals in the Udupi district.
-The cases were women who delivered before 37 weeks of gestation, and the controls were women who delivered after 37 weeks of gestation without any complications.
+This retrospective case-control study aimed to identify the prevalence and risk factors for preterm birth by examining the case records of women who delivered in tertiary care hospitals in the Udupi district.
+The cases were women who delivered before 37 completed weeks of gestation, while controls were women who delivered at or after 37 weeks of gestation without any complications.
 As per the sample size calculation, a purposive sampling technique was employed to select the records of 250 out of 356 women.

 Study Timeline and Record Selection